plebhash/sv2-spec/05-Mining-Protocol.md

 Such an approach improves the efficiency of the protocol where the upstream node does not waste precious time immediately after a new block is found in the network.

 To specify that a job is for a future prevhash, the job's `min_ntime` field is left empty.

-## 5.2 Hashing Space Distribution

-Each mining device has to work on a unique part of the whole search space.
-The full search space is defined in part by valid values in the following block header fields:

-- Nonce header field (32 bits)
-- Version header field (16 bits, as specified by [BIP 320](https://github.com/bitcoin/bips/blob/master/bip-0320.mediawiki))
-- Timestamp header field

-The other portion of the block header that’s used to define the full search space is the Merkle root hash of all transactions in the block, projected to the last variable field in the block header:

-- Merkle root, deterministically computed from:
-  - Coinbase transaction: typically 4-8 bytes, possibly much more.
-  - Transaction set: practically unbounded space.
-    All roles in Stratum v2 MUST NOT use transaction selection/ordering for additional hash space extension.
-    This stems both from the concept that miners/pools should be able to choose their transaction set freely without any interference with the protocol, and also to enable future protocol modifications to Bitcoin.
-    In other words, any rules imposed on transaction selection/ordering by miners not described in the rest of this document may result in invalid work/blocks.

-Mining servers MUST assign a unique subset of the search space to each connection/channel (and therefore each mining device) frequently and rapidly enough so that the mining devices are not running out of search space.
-Unique jobs can be generated regularly by:

-- Putting unique data into the coinbase for each connection/channel, and/or
-- Using unique work from a work provider, e.g. a previous work update (note that this is likely more difficult to implement, especially in light of the requirement that transaction selection/ordering not be used explicitly for additional hash space distribution).

-This protocol explicitly expects that upstream server software is able to manage the size of the hashing space correctly for its clients and can provide new jobs quickly enough.

 ## 5.3 Mining Protocol Messages